 7. Stromness was a vibrant place during the Second World War.
 The Stromness Hotel was the headquarters of the Army, and there was a huge influx of military personnel.
 Suddenly residents of Stromness could see the latest films and there were drinking parlors (Stromness had been dry since 1920) and frequent dances!
 Many celebrities arrived to entertain the troops; these included George Formby and Flannigan and Alan.
 It must have caused quite a stir when Gracie Fields (pictured) appeared on the balcony of the Stromness Hotel to sing to the soldiers and civilians below!

 8. After the excitement of the war years in Stromness, there was a period of post-war doldrums.
 This, and the desire to promote trade, made community-minded officials create Stromness Shopping Week, which started in 1949.
-This annual gala has run every year since and has delighted crowds with competitions, high-wire acts, magic shows, fancy-dress parades, candy floss and fairground rides.
+This annual gala has run almost every year since and has delighted crowds with competitions, high-wire acts, magic shows, fancy-dress parades, candy floss and fairground rides.
 For the 50th celebration of Stromness Shopping Week, the Red Arrows put on an amazing aerial display!

 9. In the past, burns flowed down the hillside of Stromness to the street below and this is where much of Stromness’ drinking water (and water for washing, powering mills and for illicit stills) came from.
 These days the burns flow under the street, but you can see burns still up Sutherland’s Close and the close on Graham Place behind the bookshop.
 Many Stromness place names betray evidence of burns; at Mayburn court (where George Mackay Brown stayed) there was once a distillery, from 1817 to 1928, which relied on the fresh waters of the Mayburn to make spirits!